JorjaFox/website/_posts-old-blog/2012-02-20-csifiles-hancock-byer.md

 **Byer**: We were so excited to get Billy to come in and do <a href="http://www.csifiles.com/episodes/csi/season11/the_two_mrs_grissoms.shtml" target="_blank">“The Two Mrs Grissoms.”</a> It was great meeting him, we loved working with Laurence, and Ted is awesome.
 He’s so funny and sweet.
 It was so cool for us getting to work with the original members and we’re so glad that we got to work with **Marg**[**Helgenberger**, Catherine Willows] and now to be introducing the new character.

 **CSI Files**: I want to share a quote that **Jorja Fox** (Sara Sidle) <a href="http://www.csifiles.com/content/2011/09/interview-jorja-fox/" target="_blank">gave me </a>about you two back in September: “Melissa [Byer, Co-Executive Producer] and Treena [Hancock, Co-Executive Producer], watch out for those two.
 They have two of the darkest minds that I’ve ever met.
 [Laughs.]
-They’re really unassuming, sweet… like you would never in a million years think these two ladies were writing for <em>CSI</em> and writing some of our darkest stuff.”
+They’re really unassuming, sweet… like you would never in a million years think these two ladies were writing for _CSI_ and writing some of our darkest stuff.”
 So I have to ask, which one of you has the darkest mind?

 **Byer**: [Laughs.]
 Well, together we’re kind of a brain.